tjmahr/dissertation/docs/28-aim2-general-discussion.md

 was an advantage in the nonword condition in later ages.
 Part of this advantage may be a novelty bias. @TRACE_Mispro used the TRACE model of word recognition [@TRACE] to simulate these kinds of situations.
-In one set of simulations, the novel object recieves a novelty/salience boost to resting activation.
+In one set of simulations, the novel object receives a novelty/salience boost to resting activation.
 During presentation of the nonword, none of the child's known words build up enough activation to overtake the novel word.
-In an alternative set of simulations, the novel word is added as to the lexicon as a low-frequency word, and the absense of competition of any familiar words causes the novel word to win out.
+In an alternative set of simulations, the novel word is added as to the lexicon as a low-frequency word, and the absence of competition of any familiar words causes the novel word to win out.
 In both of these accounts, children can quickly associate the novel object with a nonword because there are no familiar words to interfere with the processing.